ualib/agda-algebras/glossary.rst

 ..
-In Lean, one defines function extensionality for functions of (dependent) type :math:`Π(x:α), β x` as follows:
+In 𝐿ean, one defines function extensionality for functions of (dependent) type :math:`Π(x:α), β x` as follows:

 ..     .. code-block:: lean